Nourish - What’s The Scoop On: Ashwagandha

 Ashwagandha is the root extract of Withania Somnifera, also known as Winter Cherry or Indian ginseng.

 Ashwagandha is a highly valued rejuvenating herb used for centuries in Ayurveda, the traditional system of medicine from India.

 Traditionally, Ashwagandha has a history of use treating:

 - as an overall body tonic for general health and wellbeing

 Now after so much research and study has gone into learning more about the plant, its popularity has increased thanks to its exceptional properties becoming more well known about.

-It’s an Adaptogen
+No. 1 – It’s an Adaptogen

-These adaptogens calm and nourish the adrenal glands and support all the processes that are controlled by the adrenals — from blood sugar and immune system regulation to hormones and blood pressure.
+These adaptogens calm and nourish the adrenal glands and support all the processes that are controlled by the adrenals.
+From blood sugar and immune system regulation to hormones and blood pressure.